 By the time summer came around, the inventory of existing parks and recreation facilities began with field investigations and assessments.
 As the county is quite large, the Steering Committee worked closely with the SageDesign staff to travel the county with a host or guide.

 Step three involved an extensive amount of Public Input through several methods or ways of gathering data throughout the county.
 The Visitors Bureau staff identified through Chambers, Towns, top ten employers, schools, parks and recreation departments, and many others ways to email out online surveys, and in smaller amounts hard copy surveys were collected.
 Input from county residents concerning the future development of parks and recreation was a key factor for our county leaders as we continue to grow at a rapid pace in Johnston.
 Just over 2,500 responses were received for the study.

 Finally data was analyzed and recommendations were developed based on the evaluation matrix, field observations, public input results, demographics, and cultural trends, and national standards such as involvement of the County data in the National Recreation and Park Association PROGRAGIS program.
 Workshops were held with the Steering Committee to review recommendations before final reports are completed.

 A public presentation was held on March 18, 2015 at the Paul A. Johnston Auditorium in Smithfield, so that the public could understand the process and hear the recommendations for the county's recreation needs in the future.

 Online and Printed Reports

-All participating organizations will receive a hard-copy printed version of the Master Plan and the Visitors Bureau will have the project notebook for history purposes on site at the office.
-As the county and all its individual municipalities grow and continue to offer recreational opportunities to residents and visitors alike, we all will have working guidelines on which to rely for vision, strategy, grant writing; which will ultimately lead us to improving existing facilities, building new facilities, completing the Mountains to the Sea trail…and more.
+All participating organizations received a hard-copy printed version of the Master Plan and the Visitors Bureau has the project notebook for history purposes on site at the office.
+As the county and all its individual municipalities grow and continue to offer recreational opportunities to residents and visitors alike, we all will have working guidelines on which to rely for vision, strategy, and grant writing; which will ultimately lead us to improving existing facilities, building new facilities, completing the Mountains to the Sea trail…and more.